Cardinal-Operations/SIRL/README.md

     </p>
 </p>

+## Updates
+ - **2025.09.19** - Our paper has been accepted for a poster presentation at NeurIPS 2025! 🔥
+ - **2025.09.09** - [SIRL-Qwen2.5-32B-Gurobi](https://huggingface.co/chenyitian-shanshu/SIRL-Gurobi32B), which leverages the Gurobi optimization solver, is publicly available on Hugging Face and ModelScope.
+This model integrates the Gurobi solver and achieves state-of-the-art performance, surpassing OpenAI-o3 and Deepseek-v3, and is comparable to Deepseek-R1 across various optimization benchmarks.
+ - **2025.09.02** - We performed a quick correction on the NL4OPT, IndustryOR, MAMO-ComplexLP, and MAMO-EasyLP dataset.
+We encourage other researchers to use these revised versions for their future work on LLMs for optimization modeling.
+A detailed description of the correction process can be found here [Benchmark Data Descriptions](https://github.com/Cardinal-Operations/SIRL/tree/main/test_data/).
+Users can also access the cleaned dataset on the Hugging Face Hub at: https://huggingface.co/datasets/chenyitian-shanshu/ORLMBenchmark.
+- **2025.07.28** - [SIRL-Qwen2.5-7B-COPT](https://huggingface.co/chenyitian-shanshu/SIRL/tree/main/Copt) ,which leverages the COPT optimization solver, is publicly available on Hugging Face and ModelScope.
+- **2025.05.20** - [SIRL-Qwen2.5-7B-Gurobi](https://huggingface.co/chenyitian-shanshu/SIRL/tree/main) ,which leverages the Gurobi optimization solver, is publicly available on Hugging Face and ModelScope.
+- **2025.05.17** - SIRL paper published on arXiv: [Solver-Informed Reinforcement Learning for Optimization Modeling](https://arxiv.org/abs/2505.11792).

 ## Overview & Examples
 We introduce **SIRL (Solver-Informed Reinforcement Learning)**, a novel reasoning paradigm that integrates solver feedback with reinforcement learning to train large language models (LLMs) for optimization modeling.
 This approach represents the first application of Reinforcement Learning with Verifiable Reward (RLVR) in the domain of optimization modeling, enabling LLMs to generate accurate mathematical formulations and code generations from natural language descriptions.
 SIRL leverages solver outputs to iteratively refine model performance.